mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 * ... `updateRSWithoutPrimary`_ or `updateRSFromPrimary`_
   discovers new replica set members.

-When checking a server, clients MUST NOT include SCRAM mechanism negotiation requests with the ``isMaster`` command, as doing so would make monitoring checks more expensive for the server.

 The following subsections specify how monitoring works, first in multi-threaded or asynchronous clients, and second in single-threaded clients.